Skip to content

 Pack wisely.
 The weather can vary significantly with altitude and season.
 Essentials include:

-• Comfortable, broken-in trekking boots (preferably waterproof)
+• Comfortable, broken-in trekking boots (preferably waterproof).

-• Warm layers and thermals
+• Warm layers and thermals.

-• Windproof jacket and waterproof trousers
+• Windproof jacket and waterproof trousers.

-• Trekking poles, gloves, and a hat
+• Trekking poles, gloves, sunglasses, suncream, and a hat.

-• Headlamp, water purification, and personal medication
+• Headlamp, water purification, and personal medication.

 Why Trek with Nepal Wilderness Trekking?

-• Expert local Sherpa guides (male & female)
+• Expert local Sherpa guides (male & female).

-• 25+ years of experience
+• 25+ years of experience.

-• Ethical, eco-friendly trekking practices
+• Ethical, eco-friendly trekking practices.

-• Customizable itineraries
+• Customizable itineraries.

-• Strong local connections and cultural insight
+• Strong local connections and cultural insight.

 We ensure a safe, enriching, and unforgettable experience.